fusioncharts/dev_centre_docs/getting-started/ember/configure-your-chart-using-ember.md

 In the above code:

-1. A chart component is created to render the chart.
+1. Create a chart component to render the chart.

-2. To update the chart we have generated random data using **Math.random()**.
+2. Generate random data to update the chart using **Math.random()**.

-3. Stored the chart configuration in a JSON object.
+3. Store the chart configuration in a JSON object.
 In the JSON object:
-    * The chart type has been set to `column2d`.
+    * Set the chart type as `column2d`.
 Find the complete list of chart types with their respective alias [here](https://www.fusioncharts.com/dev/chart-guide/list-of-charts).
-    * The width and height of the chart has been set in pixels.
+    * Set the width and height of the chart in pixels.
-    * The `dataFormat` is set as JSON.
+    * Set the `dataFormat` as JSON.
-    * The json data has been embedded as the value of the `dataSource`.
+    * Embed the json data as the value of `dataSource`.

-4. `updateData()` function is added to randomly update the value of the chart when the button is clicked.
+4. Add the `updateData()` function to randomly update the value of the chart when the button is clicked.

 ### Add data to `chart-viewer.hbs`